An Architecture Guide to the UN 17 Sustainable Development Goals

 Join our case collection

-The ambition is to expand the collection of case studies with additional architectural cases from all over the world.
+Our ambition is to continually expand the collection of case studies with additional architectural cases from all over the world.
 We invite you to submit your realized project along with a short description to join the case studies and become an inspiration to others in how architecture can contribute to the realization of the Goals.
-There is not one answer to that.
+There is not only one answer to that.
 But we can gather what we know, learn from others and challenge what we do.

 Sign up for updates

 Would you like to receive updates on Goals and Architecture and the World Congress of Architects?